kubernetes/community/keps/sig-apps/0012-20180522-deployment-inplace-update.md

 +	InPlaceUpdateDeploymentStrategyType DeploymentStrategyType = "InPlaceUpdate"
 )

-// Spec to control the desired behavior of in-place update
+// Spec to control the desired behavior of in-place update.
+This is gated by readiness.
 + type InPlaceUpdateDeployment struct {
-+	 // The number of pods to be updated in each batch.
++	 // The maximum number of pods that can be unavailable during the update.
 +	 // Value can be an absolute number (ex: 5) or a percentage of total pods at the start of update (ex: 10%).
 +	 // Absolute number is calculated from percentage by rounding down.
-+	 BatchSize intstr.IntOrString
++	 MaxUnavailable intstr.IntOrString
 + }
 ```

-User specifies the new update strategy type in the spec and issue the request

 ### Deployment Controller